 - Support IDN policy development and implementation work, including IDN variant top-level domains (TLDs), by the Country Code Names Supporting Organization (ccNSO) and Generic Names Supporting Organization (GNSO). - Conduct security and stability reviews of IDN tables for generic top-level domains (gTLD) registries, in a consistent and transparent manner, and publish results in the IANA Repository of IDN Practices. - Support the community in its maintenance of the Root Zone Label Generation Rules (RZ-LGR).
 Reach out to communities to organize work on Thaana and Tibetan scripts identified in the Maximal Starting Repertoire. - Work with relevant communities to develop Reference Label Generation Rules (LGRs) for the second level. - Implement IDN Guidelines 4.1 and communicate details with the contracted parties. - Support the application and evaluation of IDN country code top-level domains (ccTLDs). - Support the Universal Acceptance Steering Group's working groups on technology, Email Address Internationalization, communications, and measurements, as well as its local initiatives in different countries and regions to promote UA readiness.
-Help set up additional working groups to oversee UA Day and engagement with the governments. - Promote UA awareness, capacity, and adoption by organizing UA Day. - Support UA working groups in the At-Large Advisory Committee and GAC, as needed. - Develop and conduct training and UA-related communications in collaboration with the community to encourage stakeholders to become UA-ready. - Manage the internal IDN and UA Steering Committee to coordinate ICANN's IDN and UA-related activities across functions.
+Support is also needed for the UA Committee recently formed by the ccNSO.
+Help set up additional working groups and mechanisms to oversee UA Day and engagement with the governments. - Promote UA adoption by conducting outreach to software developers and system administrators to promote UA readiness in their software tools, applications and email services. - Promote UA awareness, capacity, and adoption by organizing UA Day. - Support UA working groups in the At-Large Advisory Committee and GAC, as needed. - Develop and conduct training and UA-related communications in collaboration with the community to encourage stakeholders to become UA-ready. - Manage the internal IDN and UA Steering Committee to coordinate ICANN's IDN and UA-related activities across functions.